-As an Android user, it’s quite likely that you have run into some problems and somewhere along the lines of the solution, someone would’ve mentioned the word ‘Recovery Mode’.
+Guide: Enter Into Recovery Mode On Android In 2020: As an Android user, it’s quite likely that you have run into some problems and somewhere along the lines of the solution, someone would’ve mentioned the word ‘Recovery Mode’.
+There are two types of recovery available on Android.
+The first one is a Stock recovery which is provided by the manufacturer and the second one is custom recovery developed by third-party developers.
+TWRP, CWM are custom recoveries.

 Believe me, it’s a matter of life and death for your phone in the recovery.
 Even a dead one can be revived or a live one can be killed.
 It’s the holy grail of customization and of course, some serious damage in the name of customization has good chances of happening.

-3 Different Ways to Boot Into Android Recovery
+3 Different Ways to Boot Into Recovery Mode On Android In 2020

 It’s the most popular and traditional way to Boot Into Android Recovery or bootloader mode (if allowed) or the download mode.
 We’ll get to them later; let’s stick with the Recovery for now.